Do Police Have to Tell You Why They Pulled You Over Before Asking For ID?

 The Investigative Stop

-So if an officer sees a person speeding, with a defective tail light, or has some reason to believe that the person just made a drug deal, that officer is allowed to turn on the blue lights and order the driver to stop.
-It’s important to note that the officer has no obligation to tell you why you’re being stopped.
-So long as the reason is there, the court will find the officer justified in making the stop.
+If an officer sees a person speeding, with a defective tail light, or has some reason to believe that the person just made a drug deal, that officer is allowed to turn on the blue lights and order the driver to stop.

 Expanding the Stop